-Your motorhome interior walls will only require a wipe over with a damp cloth, using a mild detergent, to keep them in a 'showroom' condition.
+Your motorhome interior walls will only require a wipe over with a damp cloth and soap and water to keep them in a 'showroom' condition.

 Furniture

 Treat your motorhome furniture as you would the furniture in your home.
 Polish wood surfaces sparingly with a good quality wax or spray polish.
 Use a damp cloth to clean Melanate laminated surfaces